TaWald/similaritybench/README.md

 # Create a virtual environment with Python 3.10
 # With Conda ...
-conda create -n ENVNAME python=3.10 conda active ENVNAME
+conda create -n ENVNAME python=3.10 cmake  # cmake is required for rtd conda active ENVNAME
 # ... or venv
 python -m venv .venv